When the question is no longer theoretical

 Over the past couple of years, as I’ve reduced my teaching hours, in lieu of personal projects, I’ve repeatedly stumbled back into a quandary.

-Do I launch the work I have painstakingly built from ideation to living breathing system that is designed to regenerate passion, restore perspective, and return a love of life to families with school-aged children through knowledge-sharing, learning, and practical support?
+Launch the work I have painstakingly built from ideation to living breathing system that is designed to regenerate passion, restore perspective, and return a love of life to families with school-aged children through knowledge-sharing, learning, and practical support?

 OR